momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 More of a general term, this describes chaining jumps together in a fluid motion, which just like in fighting games, is not obligatory for casual play but is a cornerstone skill built off the fundamentals and is required to be competitive.

 ### Weird Jump [1.6 Climb only]
 walking off a platform and bhopping upon landing.
-Recall that the jump-land penalty is only called when a player jumps in this scenario no penalties are applied to the bhop.
+Remember that the jump-land penalty is only called when a player jumps.
+In this scenario, no penalties are applied to the bhop.
+The goal is to airstrafe after walking off gaining speed prior to the bhop.
 However, the bhop speed cap is still checked as with all jumps.
 Don't go over 300 speed or it will reset to 240!
-Weird Jumps starting from a sufficiently tall platform give the best distance out of a single jump.

 ### Standup [1.6 Climb Only]
 For maximum airtime, it is best to stay crouched as you are about to land, but what if you need airtime but want to land in a standing position?
 If you are in a crouching position close enough to the ground (less than 18 units away) the engine will not let you uncrouch since you'll clip into the floor, instead it waits until the moment you've hit the ground or more space has opened beneath you and uncrouches.
 This behavior gives you a grace period to execute a normally frame-perfect (or tick-perfect) outcome of being in a standing position as soon as you land.